madison24/meet/README.md

     - Given - user hasn’t searched for any city
     - When - the user opens the app
     - Then - the user should see a list of upcoming events

+- Scenario 2: User should see a list of suggestions when they search for a city.
+    - Given - the main page is open
+    - When - user starts typing in the city textbox
+    - Then - the user should receive a list of cities (suggestions) that match what they’ve typed